CoffeeBeanTransistor/GitTutorial/Readme.txt

-Git is life and easy to use.
+Git is life and why tho

 I'm feeling a lil' bit tired and hungry.